 Preheat oven to 350 degrees F (180 degrees C).

 Bake the cookies for about 14-15 minutes, until they just start to crisp around the edges and bake through.
 Use your thumb to gently press down any rising in the indentations when they come out, then let them cool for a minute.
 Then transfer them to a cooling rack and start on the filling.

 Heavy Cream (3 1/2 Tbsp)

-in a medium microwave-safe bowl and heat them in the Panasonic Microwave Oven on high for about a minute.
+in a medium microwave-safe bowl and heat them in a microwave oven on high for about a minute.
 Stir them together, then microwave it again for about another 30 seconds.
 When you stir them together after this, it should be really smooth and easy to work with.